Modified Cosmic Chaplygin AdS Black Hole: Energy Conditions

+It is clear that the second condition is like previous case and, as before, for the case of $r\leq r_{h}$ the strong energy conditions are also satisfied.
+The first condition is satisfied for $r\approx r_{h}$ (see dashed cyan line of Fig. \ref{figS}).
+Zeros of metric function for two different values of mass parameter are represented in circles.

+(iii) Dominant energy condition imposes that $\varrho\ge |p_{i}|$, $(i=1,2,3)$ which is illustrated in Fig. \ref{figD}.
+In fact, it yields the following relation,

+It is clear that this condition is satisfied for $r\ll r_{h}$ if $B\approx l$.
+But, for the cases of $B\gg l$ the satisfaction of this condition is unrestricted.

-where $G=1$ assumed.
-From the above equations we get the following energy conditions:\\ (i) Weak energy condition: $\varrho\ge 0$, $\varrho+p_{i}\ge 0$ $(i=1,2,3)$ may be satisfied for $Y_{0}\ge 0$, $Z_{0}\le 0$ and $\alpha>0$.\\ (ii) Strong energy condition: $\varrho+\sum_{i}p_{i}\ge 0$, $\varrho+p_{i}\ge 0$ $(i=1,2,3)$ may be satisfied for $Y_{0}\ge 0$, $Z_{0}= 0$ and $\alpha\ge -2/3$.\\ (iii) Dominant energy condition: $\varrho\ge |p_{i}|$, $(i=1,2,3)$ may be satisfied for $Y_{0}\ge 0$, $Z_{0}\le 0$ and $0<\alpha\le 2$.\\ So all the energy conditions may be satisfied together if $Y_{0}\ge 0$, $Z_{0}= 0$ and $\alpha>0$.
-Using these restrictions of the parameters, all the energy conditions are satisfied on the black hole horizon.
+So all the energy conditions may be satisfied together if $B\gg l$.
+Using these restrictions of parameter values, all the energy conditions are satisfied on the black hole horizon.
 These conditions are similar to the energy conditions for Chaplygin black hole \cite{Debnath1}.
-For Van der Waals black hole \cite{Del, van1}, some of the energy conditions are violated but for polytropic black hole \cite{Debnath1}, all the energy conditions are satisfied.
-In our modified cosmic Chaplygin black hole, some of the energy conditions are satisfied for some restrictions of the parameters $\alpha,~Y_{0}$ and $Z_{0}$.\\ Now, we can analyze horizon structure of the MCC AdS black hole.
-We find that there is at least one positive real root by choosing suitable values of model parameters.
-For some values of negative $X_{0}$ we may have both inner and outer horizon denoted by $r_{\pm}$.
-All of this illustrated by the Fig. \ref{fig2}.
-Possibility of naked singularity represented by dashed green lines of the Fig. \ref{fig2}.\\ In the case of $Z_{0}<0$ we can see there are two horizons with possibility of extremal case (see Fig. \ref{fig2} (a)).
-However, in the case of $Z_{0}=0$ we have only one horizon, and presence of the second horizon is impossible, hence strong energy condition should violated to have both $r_{-}$ and $r_{+}$.\\ In the next section we rewrite the horizon radius in terms of the entropy and study thermodynamics of MCC AdS black hole.
+For Van der Waals black hole \cite{Del, van1}, some of the energy conditions are violated but for polytropic black hole \cite{Debnath1,Kanzi:2021jrl}, all the energy conditions are satisfied.
+In our modified cosmic Chaplygin black hole, some of the energy conditions are satisfied for some restrictions of the parameters $B\gg l$.